Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 Florida Starfish Species Identification & Classification?

+Florida boasts over 80 species of starfish, also known as sea stars.
 These spiny wonders belong to the Asteroidea class, part of the Echinodermata phylum, alongside sea urchins and sand dollars.

 Scientists group Florida’s starfish into different orders based on their unique traits.